EuroProofNet/europroofnet.github.io/index.md

 **EuroProofNet aims at boosting the interoperability and usability of proof systems**.

-It is a [COST](http://cost.eu) action started in November 2021 and already gathering more than [210 researchers](https://www.cost.eu/actions/CA20111/#tabs+Name:Working%20Groups%20and%20Membership) on proof systems and formal proofs from [30 different countries](../groups).
+It is a [COST](http://cost.eu) action started on November 2021 and already gathering more than [210 researchers](https://www.cost.eu/actions/CA20111/#tabs+Name:Working%20Groups%20and%20Membership) on proof systems and formal proofs from [30 different countries](../groups).

+EuroProofNet organizes meetings and schools, and provides grants to its members for short-term scientific missions in another lab or country.

-To join the action, [apply](https://e-services.cost.eu/action/CA20111/working-groups/apply) to the [working groups](../wg) you are interested in.
+To join the action, simply [apply](https://e-services.cost.eu/action/CA20111/working-groups/apply) to the [working groups](../wg) you are interested in (it is free and open to anyone).

 [Description](../description)